lmarzy/openbracket-blog-jekyll/_posts/js/2016-10-06-es2015-array-helper-find.md

 console.log(user); // {name: 'Jack', id: 222}
 {% endhighlight %}

-Hopefully you will have a go at using this the next time you need to find an element in an Array.
+Give it a try the next time you need to find an element in an Array, you might just like it!

 Have fun!